gofynd/fdk-client-golang/documentation/APPLICATION.md

-A User can follow a Product they like.
+Users can follow a product they like.
 This API retrieves the products the user have followed.
-If successful, returns a Followed resource in the response body specified in `GetFollowResponseSchema`

 *Success Response:*

-The Followed resource object.
-See example below or refer `GetFollowListingResponse` for details.
+Success.
+Returns a Followed resource object.
+Check the example shown below or refer `GetFollowListingResponse` for more details.

 Schema: `GetFollowListingResponse`